fcipriani/jquery.searchit.js/README.md

 Setup options and defaults:
 -----------------

-	// Provide custom text fields where the dropdowns will be attached.
+	// The text fields (input type="text") where to type the search text.
 Must be a jquery object.
-	// If multiple text fields are provided, dropdowns will be attached to them
+	// If not provided (default), a text field will be created above each dropdown on the fly.
-	// in the order they are found
 	textFields: null,

 	// Text fields css class
 	textFieldClass: null,

 	// Hides the dropdowns and show them right under the text fields when something is typed.
-	// If false, existing dropdowns won't be touched, and typing in the text field will work
-	// as a quick selection
 	dropDown: true,

 	// The dropdown css class